Reuh/anselme/ideas.md

 ---

-Translation.

-Do some more fancy scope work to allow the translation to access variables defined in the translation file?

----

 Standard library.

 * Text and string manipulation would make sense, but that would require a full UTF-8/Unicode support library like https://github.com/starwing/luautf8.